Why should you apply for a scholarship?

 Students applying for college may qualify for the following types of scholarships:

-- Student-Need Scholarship — These types of scholarship awards can be based on a student's needs or that of his or her family.
+- Student-Need Scholarship — These types of scholarship awards are based on a student's needs or that of his or her family.
 There may be a requirement to fill out a Free Application for Federal Student Aid (FAFSA) if the sought-after scholarship is a federal award.
 Private scholarships often require a FAFSA application as well.

 - Student-Specific Scholarship — These scholarships may qualify applicants based on race, gender, family and medical history, or other factors that may be considered student-specific.